quikstart86/Get-2-work/README.md

 ## Description

-‘Get To Work’ is a simple one-page portfolio website building app.
-Aimed at web-developers seeking work, it will help users create a one page portfolio/CV website by having them answer a few simple questions about themselves.
-It will then output this code as HTML, CSS, and Javascript files (and email them to the user) for them to use as the foundation of their own website.
-The idea is to cut down the initial legwork of creating their portfolio website allowing them to Get To Work faster.
+Introducing 'Get To Work' – the one-page portfolio website builder for web developers entering the job market.
+Simply answer a few questions about yourself, and we'll generate custom HTML, CSS, and JavaScript files, emailed to you instantly.
+Skip the coding legwork and Get To Work faster!

 ## Table of Contents